+Imagine your E-commerce Website: beautiful, functional and effective.
 This guide walks you through all of the elements you need to consider when choosing an “out of the box” e-commerce solution so you can strike a perfect balance between design, function, customer experience and user experience.

 14. Do You Have a Pre-Launch Marketing Plan?

-What this means: Once you launch your site, you have to get the word out so people know about it.
+Once you launch your site, you have to get the word out so people know about it.
 That’s where brand strategy comes into play.
 Check out our FREE downloadable Branding Guide for great insights and tips!